psalmprax/volka_games_de/README.md

 *   **Silver Layer (Staging Models):**
     *   **Path:** `dbt_project/models/staging/`
-    *   **Purpose:** Models in this layer select only the *current, active records* from the historical snapshot table (where `dbt_valid_to is null`).
-They perform light, foundational transformations to clean and prepare the data for analytics.
-This includes:
+    *   **Purpose:** This layer creates clean, trustworthy, and atomic datasets for downstream use.
+Models here select only the *current, active records* from the historical snapshot table (`where dbt_valid_to is null`) and perform foundational transformations:
         *   Casting data to the correct types (e.g., `NUMERIC`, `INTEGER`).
         *   Renaming columns for business clarity (e.g., `campaigns_execution_date` -> `report_date`).
         *   Converting monetary values from cents to a standard currency unit (e.g., EUR).
         *   Standardizing categorical values.
-    *   The goal of the Silver layer is to create a clean, atomic, and trustworthy dataset that serves as a reliable source for all downstream business logic.
+    *   The goal is to create a reliable "single source of truth" for all business logic.

     <details>
     <summary><b>Click to see an example Staging Model: <code>stg_campaign_performance.sql</code></b></summary>